 Members’ support enables the association to undertake projects, like the MLA Language Map, that serve the broader public and to advocate for members of the profession through collaboration with the Coalition on the Academic Workforce, which works to improve conditions for adjunct and part-time teachers.
-Your dues allow the MLA to open special convention events to the public and sustain the association’s distinguished publishing program, including the Texts and Translations series, which produces otherwise unavailable works in affordable editions for classroom use; the MLA International Bibliography; and the association’s flagship journal, PMLA.
+Your dues allow the MLA to open special convention events to the public and sustain the association’s distinguished scholarly communication and publishing programs, including MLA Commons, the online publication platform and member-to-member network; the Texts and Translations series, which produces otherwise unavailable works in affordable editions for classroom use; the MLA International Bibliography; and the association’s flagship journal, PMLA.

 Joint membership is open to two individuals sharing the same household.
-Joint members receive one subscription to PMLA and two subscriptions to the Newsletter.
-To determine the joint-membership dues payment, add $42 to the dues category of the member with the higher income.
+Joint members receive two subscriptions to the Newsletter and the Program issue of PMLA and one subscription to all other issues of PMLA.
+To determine the joint-membership dues payment, add $44 to the dues category of the member with the higher income.
 This category is not open to student members.

 Life membership is available to retired members of more than twenty years’ standing and to all members who have paid membership dues for forty years.
 Members may also become life members by making a single payment of $5,000 less $1,250 for each decade of membership.
 Life members pay no further dues to the association.

 Regular members, including new and reinstating members, should establish their dues category according to the graduated schedule.

 ||Income under $15,000